The Wellness Weavers Options

 - Two loads of sand for the exercise and dehydration food plot were received from the Blue Rapids Sand Co in exchange for some employee health promotion services of blood pressure checks and visits with the two employees in the office about their health promotion questions.
 They received nutritional and exercise information.
 Two small family-centered health workshops were held at the cabin.
 One was about safe alternatives to hospital births and the other about wholistic health and making exercise fun.

-- Moved to the Blue Rapids Round Square in the 1990s by friends of history that have been proven to be real friends of Helen, it can be toured when the musueum is open.
+- Moved to the Blue Rapids Round Square in the 1990s by Marc Lamoreaux and Jack Haller, friends of history that have been proven to be real friends of Helen, it can be toured when the museum is open.